This page is updated as positions become available, so check back regularly for updated information:

 For more details on this position, including the complete position description, click here.

-Salary range is $75,000 to $77,500 and will be commensurate with qualifications and experience.
-This position will primarily work remotely; however, in person work at the Topeka office will be required on occasion.
-The Kansas Board of Regents offers a competitive benefits package which includes medical, dental, vision, life insurance; retirement savings plan; paid leave and holidays; and tuition assistance at several state universities for eligible employees, spouses, and dependents.
+Salary range is $60,000 to $65,600 and will be commensurate with qualifications and experience.
+This position is authorized to work remotely; however, in-person work at the Topeka office will be required as needed.
+The Kansas Board of Regents offers a competitive benefits package including medical, dental, vision, life insurance, retirement savings plan, and paid leave; in addition, tuition discount programs are available to eligible employees, spouses, and dependents at several Kansas state universities.

-Interested candidates will apply for this position through the State of Kansas Employment Center and Careers portal website located here (Job ID 211012).
-A letter of application, current resume, and three professional references contact information must be submitted as part of the application.
-Screening of applications will begin on November 27, 2023 and will continue until the position is filled.
+Interested candidates will apply for this position through the State of Kansas Employment Center and Careers portal website located here (Job ID 214049).
+A letter of application, current resume, and three professional references’ contact information must be submitted as part of the application.
+Screening of applications will begin on September 18, 2024, and will continue until the position is filled.
 As part of the selection process, a criminal background check will be completed.

 The Kansas Board of Regents is an Equal Opportunity Employer and does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.